-- 1. Use black tagger insert for lightweight, vented cap small ruminant EID tags. - 2.
-Place the EID tag in between the cartilage ribs of the ear, near the first third of the ear (closest to the head). - 3.
+- 1. Place the EID tag in between the cartilage ribs of the ear, near the first third of the ear (closest to the head). - 2.
 The female EID portion of the tag should be placed on the inside of the ear.

 IMPORTANT: Disinfect tags prior to tagging and spray for 3-5 days post-tagging to reduce the opportunity for infection.